AlasdairF/Tokenize/README.md

 ##AllInOne

-The first function is AllInOne, two parameters are required.
-The first is the []byte data to process, the second is the function for what to with each token.
+The first parameter is the []byte data to process, the second is the function for what to with each token.
+Then the options.

 For example, if you want to put all words into a slice then you would use: